Last modification: 01/19/08 19:26

 ENGL e-570

-Palmer PGA-5 (example)
+Palmer PGA-5 (sample)

 Damage Control's Demonizer preamp has an excellent mic'd closed-back 4x12 cab emulator built-in.
 This impulse response is my (very good!) simulation.